Sulking, Moody, Control, Attitude, Addicted to Devices & Phones……

 “He was tired and hungry and it is just his temperament, it’s the way he is”

-Without doubt, these things will definitely play their part thus making it very easy to over-look the underlying purpose behind the behavior.
-It can therefore be a bit of an “aha” moment for parents when they realize that recurrent misbehavior is often continuing because quite simply, it is serving their child well.
+Without a doubt, these things will definitely play their part thus making it very easy to overlook the underlying purpose behind the behavior.
+It can, therefore, be a bit of an “aha” moment for parents when they realize that recurrent misbehavior is often continuing because quite simply, it is serving their child well.
 Let’s look at a few examples as seen from the child’s perspective: